 Trees help cool the city down and lower energy bills, and they help with stormwater management—“two of our biggest issues,” Uddo said.
 Plus, studies have long shown that trees reduce local rates of asthma, and that tree-filled neighborhoods have less crime.
 A 2012 study by the U.S. Department of Agriculture found that a “10 percent increase in tree canopy was associated with a roughly 12 percent decrease in crime,” and that this was especially true when the trees were on public land.
 A 2015 USDA study that looked at trees in seven cities puts the truth plainly in the title: “Trees grow on money.”

 Much of the tree-planting around the city focuses on public spaces.
 SOUL plants in public rights-of-way, and Parks and Parkways is responsible for about 100,000 trees in parks, playgrounds, neutral grounds, and the strip between the curb and sidewalk.
 The City works with any group that wants to plant trees.
-While SOUL and NOLA Tree Project plant the most, according to Parks and Parkways Director Michael Karam, they also work with Water Wise, Treemendus Love, and the U.S. Department of Health and Human Services.
+While SOUL and NOLA Tree Project plant the most, according to Parks and Parkways Director Michael Karam, they also work with Water Wise, Treemendus Love, and Healthy Community Services1This article originally misidentified this group as “the U.S. Department of Health and Human Services”.

 Through its urban forestry and Big TREEsy programs, NOLA Tree Project has planted or given away around 66,000 trees.
 Residents are welcome to plant the trees anywhere, while the urban forestry program plants in public green space, parks, neutral grounds, schools, and community centers.
 It’s planted about a dozen fruit orchards at public schools, though Uddo said that had to be put on pause during the height of the COVID-19 pandemic.